mvillalobosc/Lab2IA/Phyli/README.md

 | `stats.maxDist` | Maximum root-to-tip branch-length distance. |
 | `stats.maxDepth` | Maximum topological depth. |

-These values are used by the phylogram/cladogram modes, scale bar, radial projection, collapsed clade wedges, and midpoint rooting.
+These values are used by the phylogram/cladogram modes, the scale bar, the radial projection, the collapsed clade wedges, and the midpoint rooting.

 ## 9. Rooting engine